 The aim of the Programme is institutional capacity strengthening for preventing and combating economic crime in Latvia, as well as inter-agency cooperation improvement to ensure child victims of violence or witnesses of it are working in a child-friendly manner in Latvia – implementing Barnahus model.

-- Increased effectiveness in combating and preventing economic crime (PA20)
+- Increased effectiveness in combating and preventing economic crime (PA20),

-- Improved child protection system (PA22)
+- Improved child protection system (PA22).

-Within the programme, six pre-defined projects are implemented:
+Seven pre-defined projects are being implemented:

 - Promoting cooperation between law enforcement authorities in preventing and combating economic crime in Latvia;

 - Preventing and combating economic crime at the Border Crossing Point Terehova;

 - Support for the establishment of a whistle-blowing system in Latvia;

 - Support to the State Police for increasing effectiveness and quality of economic crime investigation in Latvia;